The 90-Day Window for Cash Buyers:

 What if I Wait Until After 90 Days?

 You will lose the special tax benefits associated with the “acquisition indebtedness” status.
-Any mortgage you put on your primary or vacation property in the future that is not used specifically for home improvements will be classified as “home equity indebtedness”.
+Any mortgage you put on your primary or vacation property in the future will not qualify for a tax deduction unless you specifically use the funds for home improvements on that house.

 Okay, So I Lose the Tax Benefit… But Why Would I Want a Mortgage On My Property in the First Place?